cauliyang/tools-compare/Readme.md

 [ASimulatoR](https://github.com/biomedbigdata/ASimulatoR) is used to create benchmark data to evaluate the performance of the tools mentioned above.

-- [x] Test using annotation of all chromsomes
+- [x] Test using annotation of all chromosomes
-- [x] Download genome file for every chromsome
+- [x] Download genome file for every chromosome
 - [x] Creat Simple Test data
 - [x] Construct clean directory